 Arup lead the railway infrastructure design to increase the capacity of the Docklands Light Railway (DLR) in time for the London 2012 Olympics.
 This involved track and permanent way enhancements to enable 3-car trains to be introduced on the DLR network at nineteen locations.
 Many of which were constrained due to the urban environment.

 As the stadia for the Games were adjacent to the DLR line a significant increase in passenger numbers was predicted for this part of east London.
-The future economic growth of the area is highly dependant on increasing the supporting infrastructure.
+And post Games, the future economic growth of the area was dependent on increasing the supporting infrastructure.

 Following production of Approval in Principle (AiP) submissions, Arup produced detailed design ‘construction’ drawings with full documentation and certification.

 The engineering design included determining the strengthening requirements of the existing DLR structures to cope with a longer fatigue life, the additional loading, platform extensions and station remodelling at 19 stations to accommodate longer trains, and track modification for improved throughput.

 Our team also designed track modifications including grade separated railway junctions to increase the number of trains that run on the network.